Review dosing and administration information for your patient starting on or switching to RAVICTI

 Proper rounding of doses

-Patients 2 years of age and older: Give RAVICTI in 3 equally divided doses, each rounded up to the nearest 0.5 mL.1
+Patients 2 years of age and older: give RAVICTI in 3 equally divided doses, each rounded up to the nearest 0.5 mL.1

-Patients less than 2 years of age: Give RAVICTI in 3 or more equally divided doses, each rounded up to the nearest 0.1 mL.1
+Patients less than 2 years of age: give RAVICTI in 3 or more equally divided doses, each rounded up to the nearest 0.1 mL.1

 Please note: the RAVICTI dose is automatically rounded up when using the calculator.